Elliott-Larsen Civil Rights Act: Effort to add protections for LGBTQ people

 As early as the 1973 committee hearing on the Elliott-Larsen Civil Rights Act, members of the LGBT community in Michigan sought to be included in the law.
 In 1983, Republican state representative Jim Dressel co-sponsored House Bill 5000, which would have added "sexual orientation" to the list of protected characteristics; Dressel – who later came out as gay – was defeated for re-election the following year.
 Michigan's first openly LGBTQ state legislator, Chris Kolb, included such a change in two other pro-LGBT bills—none of which passed.

 Since then, a number of additional bills have been introduced to add protections for the LGBTQ community.
 Most recently, bills to add sexual orientation, gender identity, and gender expression — Senate Bill 4 and House Bill 4003 — were introduced on Jan.
 12, 2023 by State Senator Jeremy Moss and State Representative Laurie Pohutsky, respectively.
 Moss is the first out gay Senator in Michigan history and Pohutsky is the first out bisexual woman to serve in the Michigan legislature.
 The issue is one of six legislative priorities for 2023 that were unveiled by Democrats in the House, Senate and Governor's Office.
 The bill was passed out of the legislature by the House on March 8, and was signed into law by Governor Gretchen Whitmer on March 16.
+Larsen, at 86 years old, attended the signing in support, saying: "the original intent was and still is that every citizen has the right to be protected under the Elliott-Larsen Civil Rights Act.”

 Although Democrats have introduced legislation amending ELCRA for many consecutive years, the last time there was significant movement — even so much as a hearing — on any bill was 2014.
 Then-State Representative Sam Singh, a Democrat, had introduced legislation that was inclusive of both sexual orientation and gender identity.
 Another bill which only included sexual orientation was introduced by Republican State Representative Frank Foster, but did not receive support from the LGBTQ community or progressives, as the bill left out members of the transgender community and did not adequately protect lesbian, gay, or bisexual people from discrimination.
 Both bills received a hearing before the Michigan House Commerce Committee, but neither bill received a committee vote.

 The Michigan Supreme Court, citing the Supreme Court of the United States' decision in Bostock v.
 Clayton County, ruled in Rouch World, LLC. v.
-Department of Civil Rights that discrimination on the basis of sexual orientation or gender identity "necessarily constitutes discrimination because of sex."
-This ruling extended the protections of the act to members of the LGBTQ community.
+Department of Civil Rights that discrimination on the basis of sexual orientation or gender identity "necessarily constitutes discrimination because of sex" under ELCRA.
+This ruling extended the protections of the act to members of the LGBTQ+ community.
+The decision was codified by the passage of Act 6 of 2023 on March 16, 2023, which took effect on March 31, 2024 or 91 days after sine die.